giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 ## 1. What is csf_sp

 `csf_sp` bridges [CSF](https://github.com/giovanniboscu/continuous-section-field) and [sectionproperties](https://sectionproperties.readthedocs.io):
-You describe your cross-section once in a YAML file and get the full sectionproperties result set - area, moments of inertia, warping constant, shear areas and more - at any position along the member axis.
+You describe your cross-section once in a YAML file and get the full sectionproperties result set.
 Use it as a standalone tool with no Python code required, or import it directly as a Python library in your own pipeline.

 **The key advantage over using sectionproperties directly**: CSF interpolates geometry and material properties *continuously* along the member axis.
 A single YAML file